amu-cai/geval/README.md

 Flags such as `u`, `m<...>`, `s<...><...>` etc. work within a line (item), they won't change the number items being evaluated.
-To consider only a subset of items, use the `f<FEATURE>` flag — only the lines containing the feature FEATURE will be considered during metric calculation.
-Features are the same as listed by the `--worst-features` option, e.g. `exp:foo` would accept only lines with the expected output containing the token `foo`, `in[2]:bar` — lines with the second columns of input contaning the token `bar` (contrary to `--worst-features` square brackets should be used be instead of angle ones for indexing).
+To consider only a subset of items, use the `f<FEATURE>` flag — only the lines containing the feature FEATURE will be taken during metric calculation.
+Features are the same as listed by the `--worst-features` option, e.g. `exp:foo` would accept only lines with the expected output containing the token `foo`, `in[2]:bar` — lines with the second columns of input contaning the token `bar` (contrary to `--worst-features` square brackets should be used, instead of angle ones, for indexing).

 You *MUST* supply an input file when you use the `f<...>` flag.
 Assume the following `in.txt` file: